By Team Indoen

 India’s demands resonate with broader frustrations among

 developing nations.
-Recent reports estimate that developing countries requireat least $4.3 trillion annually to meet climate goals—a figure that dwarfs
+Recent reports estimate that developing countries require at least $4.3 trillion annually to meet climate goals—a figure that dwarfs

 current financial flows.